YoloDev/YoloDev.FSharp.AspNet/README.md

 </configuration>
 ```

+#### Step 2.
-2. Create a new project, add the current project as a dependency, and add a "language" key to the project.json.
+Create a new project, add the current project as a dependency, and add a "language" key to the project.json.
 You also need to add sources, since the default one just goes looking for *.cs.
 This is also quite important in F#, since file order matters.
 Sample:

 ```js
 {